Paper Review By Graduate Students

 Week 2: J. Rodriguez-Serrano, et al., “Data-Driven Detection of Prominent Objects”, IEEE Transactions on Pattern Analysis and Machine Intelligence 38.10 (2016): 1969-1982., by Arabinda Samantaray

-Week 4: Caley, Jeffrey A., et al. "Deep learning of structured environments for robot search", Intelligent Robots and Systems (IROS), 2016 IEEE/RSJ International Conference on.
+Week 4: Caley, Jeffrey A., Nicholas RJ Lawrance, and Geoffrey A. Hollinger.
+"Deep learning of structured environments for robot search."
+Intelligent Robots and Systems (IROS), 2016 IEEE/RSJ International Conference on.
 IEEE, 2016., by Manoj Penmetcha

-Week 6: Filippo Arrichiello, et al. "Distributed fault detection and recovery for networked robots", Intelligent Robots and Systems (IROS 2014), 2014 IEEE/RSJ International Conference on.
+Week 6: Arrichiello, Filippo, Alessandro Marino, and Francesco Pierri.
+"Distributed fault detection and recovery for networked robots."
+Intelligent Robots and Systems (IROS 2014), 2014 IEEE/RSJ International Conference on.
 IEEE, 2014., by Sangjun Lee